Privacy Policy

 We do not sell, rent or trade personal information for marketing purposes.

-Some of the Sub-processors listed in clause 5.1 process personal information overseas, in particular:
+Some of the Sub-processors listed in clause 5.1 process personal information outside Australia.
+Specifically:

-• European Union — Grafana Cloud (operational logs and metrics), on regional failover only.
+- European Union — PostHog (masked, pseudonymous product analytics and session replay), and Grafana Cloud on regional failover only.

-Before disclosing personal information to an overseas recipient, we take reasonable steps (consistent with APP 8.1) to ensure the recipient does not breach the APPs in relation to that information, including by requiring each recipient by contract to handle personal information in a manner substantially equivalent to that required under the Australian Privacy Principles.
-We remain accountable under the Privacy Act for personal information we disclose to these recipients.
-If you would prefer that we not disclose your personal information overseas, please contact us — in some cases we may not be able to provide the Services without doing so.
+Before disclosing personal information to an overseas recipient, we take reasonable steps (consistent with APP 8.1) to ensure the recipient does not breach the APPs in relation to that information, including by putting in place contractual terms requiring each recipient to handle personal information in a manner substantially equivalent to that required under the Australian Privacy Principles.
+Because some report content (clause 5.1, Resend) and some enquiry content (clause 5.1, Google) is comparatively rich, we pay particular attention to these flows: we limit what is sent, customers control who reports are delivered to, and we keep report links and access controlled.
+We remain accountable under the Privacy Act (including section 16C) for personal information we disclose to these overseas recipients — if an overseas recipient mishandles your information, we may be liable as if we had done so ourselves.
+If you would prefer that we not disclose your personal information overseas, please contact us — in some cases we may not be able to provide the Services, deliver a report, or respond to an enquiry without doing so.

 7Where we hold personal information and how long for